spaceitup/checkout-android/README.rst

 Mastercard and American Express.
 The default grouping of payment methods in the Payment SDK is defined in `groups.json <./payment/src/main/res/raw/groups.json>`_.

-Customise grouping
+Customize grouping
 ------------------

-The SDK allow customisation which payment methods are grouped together in a card.
+The SDK allow customization which payment methods are grouped together in a card.
 Customisation is done by setting the resource ID of a grouping Json settings file in the SDK prior to showing the payment page.
 Payment methods can only be grouped together when they